eddiesTime/sme_app/raw_documentation.md

 _Code snippet 14: AppState class in application layer._

-To connect our state management solution to the UI in a lean way, we are using the AppStateContainer.
-It can be described as a ViewModel which contains a reference to our AppState class and methods that change our data and call the state’s setState method.
-These functions trigger the stateful widget to rebuild its children and are a reference is passed down the widget tree.
+To connect our state management solution to the UI in a lean way, I am using the `AppStateContainer`.
+It is a ViewModel, which contains a reference to our `AppState` class and methods that change our data and call the state’s `setState()` method.
+These functions trigger the Stateful Widget to rebuild its children and are passed down the Widget Tree as a reference.

+##### Presentation Layer

 ```dart
 ...